Student Stock Photo

 Can I use the U-PASS in the summer?

 If you were a registered student for the preceding January semester or if you are enrolled in either Summer semester, you are eligible to purchase a Summer U-PASS which is valid from May 1st until August 31st.
-Summer U-PASS can be purchased at the SUO paper and supply co store.
+Summer U-PASS can be purchased at the SUO paper and supply co store between May 1st until mid-July.

 The Summer U-PASS cost is $63.00 and it is not included in Summer Tuition/Fees.
 You must bring your Student ID card with you.

-In August, students may either purchase a one day transit pass or a sheet of ten tickets from the SUO paper and supply co store, or alternatively, pay the individual fare.
+In August, students may either purchase a one day transit pass, 30-day pass or tickets from the SUO paper and supply co store, or alternatively, pay the $2.50 adult individual fare per trip.

 What if I lose my student card?